Harshi1402/DeNovo-Genome-Assembly-Mycoplasmoides/README.md

 # De Novo Genome Assembly — Mycoplasmoides genitalium

 This repository contains scripts and documentation for performing a de novo genome assembly of *Mycoplasmoides genitalium* using short-read Illumina sequencing data.
 Raw FASTQ files are NOT included for ethical and privacy reasons.
+This repo is based on a UWA coursework project on bacterial genome assembly and annotation.

 The workflow follows the exact steps used in the project:
 FastQC → Fastp → Seqkit → SPAdes → Velvet → Prokka → BLAST validation.